hopehhchen/DendroCatalogs/README.md

 1. `ID`: the ID assigned by the `astrodendro` package to each of the dendrogram feature.
 This is consistent through all three catalogs (using each of the three weighting schemes) of the same region.
 2. `RA`: the right ascension of the intensity-weighted centroid. [deg.]

+    * Bijection: Centroids along the R.A. direction, weighted by the emission within the boundary of the dendrogram features.

 3. `Dec`: the declination of the intensity-weighted centroid. [deg.]
 4. `M`: the mass, based on the Herschel column density map and the projection of each dendrogram feature on the plane of the sky.
 [M_sun]
 5. `Axis_maj`: the intensity-weighted second moment along the "major axis" identified by PCA. [pc]